 Garage doors can be single-layer, or they can have multiple layers with insulation inside.
 Single-layer doors are the cheapest, but they’re also the least durable and offer the least insulation against the elements.
 Double- and triple-layer doors are more expensive to buy and install, but they’ll also typically last much longer and can provide much more insulation.
 If your garage is detached, insulation may not be a concern for you; if your garage is attached to your home, however, a well-insulated garage door can help you keep down your energy costs.

 Less expensive options include wood composite, which can be painted, and vinyl, which resists denting and looks good on most houses.
-Wood composite garage doors cost about $1,200 for a 16’x7’ door, although a high-end wood composite door can cost as much as $10,000 or more.
+Wood composite garage doors cost about $950 to $3,700 for a 16’x7’ door, although a high-end wood composite door can cost as much as $10,000 or more.
 Steel garage doors are the cheapest, though they dent easily and need the most insulation to regulate the temperature inside a garage.
-Homeowners can get a 16’x7’ steel garage door for as little as $750.
+Homeowners can get a 16’x7’ steel garage door for as little as $600.

 How often do garage doors need to be replaced?
-No matter the price, as long as you provide the right maintenace, a garage door should last a minimum of five to 10 years.
-If you need a door with insulation, look for its R value – the higher the R value, the better the insulation; the typical attached garage needs a door with an R value of 12.
+No matter the price, as long as you provide the right maintenace, a garage door should last a minimum of 5 to 10 years.
+If you need a door with insulation, look for its R value – the higher the R value, the better the insulation.
+The typical attached garage needs a door with an R value of 12.
 Other features you may want to look for include pinch resistance, which can keep you or your children from getting fingers and other extremities caught in the door, and tamper resistance, which can help prevent break-ins.

-Other Factors that Contribute to the Cost of Your New Garage Door
+Other Factors that Contribute to the Cost of Your Garage Door Installation